Murali121290/Capstone-Projects/README.md

 2. Manually clean up ECR images if needed.

 ## Notes, limitations, and tips
-- Minikube inside an EC2 instance uses Docker driver (no nested VM).
+- K3s inside an EC2 instance uses Docker driver (no nested VM).
 Ensure instance type has enough memory (>=4GB).
 We used `t3.medium` as a starting point.
 - The user-data script does a lot of heavy lifting; it may take several minutes for services to become healthy.
 - SonarQube may require tuning for production - this is a demo setup for CI/CD learning.